davej/john/readme.md

 # john [![Build Status](https://travis-ci.org/davej/john.svg?branch=master)](https://travis-ci.org/davej/john)

-> Make npm3's node_modules folder easier to read/sort on OS X
+> Make npm3's node_modules folder easier to find and sort on OS X

 npm3 has flat dependency trees, this is a good thing for many reasons.
-Unfortunately, this means your `node_modules` folder might contain hundreds (or thousands?) of modules and that makes it difficult to jump quickly debug/hack on issues with top-level dependencies.
+Unfortunately, this means your `node_modules` folder might contain hundreds (or thousands?) of modules and that makes it difficult to quickly debug/hack on issues with top-level dependencies.

 John is your man.
-He puts color tags on your top-level dependencies and devDependencies, this makes your to-level dependencies readable and sortable again.
+He puts color tags on your top-level dependencies and devDependencies, this makes your top-level dependencies easier to find and sort.

 *Note: This project is currently OS X only, but if you have ideas on how something similar could be implemented other platforms then create an issue.*